Acalypha: Taxonomy

+Uses

-UsesA. hispida, the chenille plant or red-hot cat's tail, is cultivated as a houseplant for its interesting flowers.
+A. hispida, the chenille plant or red-hot cat's tail, is cultivated as a houseplant for its interesting flowers.
 It earned the Royal Horticultural Society's Award of Garden Merit, as has A. hispaniolae, the Hispaniola cat's tail.
-Others are grown for their foliage and a number of cultivars have been developed, such as A. wilkesiana 'Obovata Cristata' and A. wilkesiana 'Hoffmannii'.A. bipartita is eaten as a vegetable in some parts of Africa, and it is used in basketry and as animal fodder.
+Others are grown for their foliage and a number of cultivars have been developed, such as A. wilkesiana 'Obovata Cristata' and A. wilkesiana 'Hoffmannii'.

+A. bipartita is eaten as a vegetable in some parts of Africa, and it is used in basketry and as animal fodder.